andino93/es6-features/README.md

 This means that they are only hoisted to the top of the scope block in which they are declared.
 While at first glance, `const` and `let` may seem similar but the similarities they share end at them both being variable declarations. `const` is a declaration that many would call constant.
-This is a bit of a misnomer, in my opinion because `const` doesn't necessarily mean that its constant.
-`const` in Javascript just means it can't be reassigned.
-This means that it is still mutable so objects or arrays can be changed.
+This is a bit of a misnomer, because `const` doesn't necessarily mean that it is constant. `const` in Javascript means it can't be reassigned.
+A `const` variable is still mutable so objects or arrays can be changed.
 Primitives such as numbers though can't be modified. `let` functions much like `var` but it is again, scope blocked like `const`.

 #### Arrow Functions
-Arrow functions are useful to clean up when using callback functions.
+Arrow functions are useful to clean up code when using callback functions.
 They're also useful since they're a couple less keystrokes than using the `function` keyword.
 Another important feature of arrow functions is that they bind the context in which they are executed.
 This means that you can use in place of a bind in certain situations like in a React component's onClick method or